shikhar0507/backend-cloud-functions/README.md

 * **officeId**: A non-null non-empty string containing the id of the office with which you want to create the activity with.

-* **assignTo**: A nullable array containing the phone numbers of all the participants of the activity.
+* **assignees**: A nullable array containing the phone numbers of all the participants of the activity.

     * Only valid phone numbers will be added to the activity in creation.